prebid/prebid.github.io/dev-docs/prebid-1.0-API.md

 pbjs.setConfig({
     "currency": {
-        "adServerCurrency": "JPY", /* Enables currency feature -- loads the rate file */ "conversionRateFile": "url" // Allows the publisher to override the default rate file },
+        // Enables currency feature -- loads the rate file "adServerCurrency": "JPY",
+        // Allows the publisher to override the default rate file "conversionRateFile": "url"
+    },
-    "debug" : true, // Previously `logging`
+    "debug": true, // Previously `logging`
-    "s2sConfig" : {...},
+    "s2sConfig": { ... },
     "priceGranularity": "medium",
     "enableSendAllBids": false, // Default will be `true` as of 1.0 "bidderSequence": "random",
-    "bidderTimeout" : 700,      // Default for all requests.
+    "bidderTimeout": 700, // Default for all requests.
-    "publisherDomain" : "abc.com", // Used for SafeFrame creative.
+    "publisherDomain": "abc.com", // Used for SafeFrame creative.
-    "pageOptions" : {...},
-    "sizeConfig" : {...}
+    "pageOptions": { ... },
+    "sizeConfig": { ... }
 });

 {% endhighlight %}

 ## Size Mapping Changes

-The previous `sizeMapping` functionality will be deprecated in favor of a more powerful way to describe types of devices and screens that uses the `pbjs.setConfig` method.
+The previous `sizeMapping` functionality will be deprecated in favor of a more powerful way to describe types of devices and screens that passes a `sizeConfig` parameter to the `pbjs.setConfig` method.

-**Rules if `sizeConfig` is present**
+If `sizeConfig` is passed to `pbjs.setConfig`:

-- Before `requestBids` sends bids requests to adapters, it will evaluate and pick the appropriate `label(s)` based on the `sizeConfig.mediaQuery` and device properties and then filter the `adUnit.bids` based on the `labels` defined (by dropping those adUnits that don't match the label definition).
+- Before `requestBids` sends bids requests to adapters, it will evaluate and pick the appropriate label(s) based on the `sizeConfig.mediaQuery` and device properties and then filter the `adUnit.bids` based on the `labels` defined (by dropping those ad units that don't match the label definition).

  - The `sizeConfig.mediaQuery` property allows media queries in the form described [here](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries).
-They are tested using the [`window.matchMedia`](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) API.
+They are tested using the [`window.matchMedia` API](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia).

-- If a label doesn't exist on an adUnit, it is automatically included in all requests for bids
+- If a label doesn't exist on an ad unit, it is automatically included in all requests for bids.

 - If multiple rules match, the sizes will be filtered to the intersection of all matching rules' `sizeConfig.sizesSupported` arrays.

-- The `adUnit.sizes` selected will be filtered based on the `sizesSupported` of the matched `sizeConfig`.
+- The `adUnit.sizes` selected will be filtered based on the `sizesSupported` property of the matched `sizeConfig`.
 So the `adUnit.sizes` is a subset of the sizes defined from the resulting intersection of `sizesSupported` sizes and `adUnit.sizes`.

 ### `sizeConfig` Example
 {:.no_toc}

-To set size configuration rules, you can use `pbjs.setConfig` as follows:
+To set size configuration rules, you can pass `sizeConfig` into `pbjs.setConfig` as follows:

 {% highlight js %}